Euro zone aims at 120 percent/GDP Greek debt in 2020, ponders buyback

 One of the measures under discussion by the ministers meeting in Brussels is suspending for 10 years interest payments on loans provided to Greece by the euro zone's temporary bailout fund, the European Financial Stability Facility (EFSF).

-This would make for 44 billion euros (35 billion pounds) of savings for Athens, the EU official said.
+This would make for 44 billion euros ($56 billion) of savings for Athens, the EU official said.

 Another step could be to buy back Greek debt held by private financial institutions other than banks, estimated at 35-40 billion euros, offering up to 30 cents per one euro of debt.